UWC2-PYTHON/ProgrammingInPython/source/modules/DictsAndSets.rst

     In [16]: str(d)
     Out[16]: "{'one': 1, 'two': 2, 'three': 3}"

-and ``dict.popitem()`` will remove the "last" item in the dict.
+And ``dict.popitem()`` will remove the "last" item in the dict.

-**CAUTION** This is new behavior in cPython 3.6 -- older versions of Python (notably including Python 2) do not preserve order.
+**CAUTION** This is new behavior in cPython 3.6 -- older versions of Python do not preserve order.
 In older versions, there is a special version of a dict in the collections module: ``collections.OrderedDict`` which preserves order in all versions of Python, and has a couple extra features.
+You can still use the `OrderedDict` in new versions of Python but it's not necessary.

-Also: while Python dicts now *preserve* order, they are not really a fully ordered object: there is no direct way to get, say, the "third" item in a dict, or to inset an item at a particular location.
+Also: while Python dicts now *preserve* order, they are not really a fully ordered object: there is no direct way to get, say, the "third" item in a dict, or to insert an item at a particular location.

 Dictionary Iterating
 --------------------

-``for``  iterates over the keys
+``for`` iterates over the keys.

 .. code-block:: ipython